 Drainage systems ensure that the water you’re using to moisten the soil is draining away from the foundation and not settling inside it.
 Poor drainage, as we listed above, can cause water to pool and certain areas and make different parts of your foundation dryer than the rest.

 Whether your home has a slab foundation or a brick and mortar foundation, it’s crucial to control moisture levels in your soil to keep the soil from shifting.
-Shifting soil can cause foundation problems and even foundation failure.
+Shifting soil can cause foundation problems and potentially foundation failure.